-The Office of the Children's eSafety Commissioner is an independent statutory office created by the Enhancing Online Safety for Children Act 2015.
+The eSafety Commissioner is a statutory office holder created by the Enhancing Online Safety Act 2015 (Act).

-In addition, the Commissioner has powers to issue notices to the individuals who post cyberbullying material and request them to take it down, refrain from posting further cyberbullying material or apologise to the child who is the target.
+In addition, the Commissioner has powers to issue notices to individuals who post cyberbullying material and request that they take the material down, refrain from posting further cyberbullying material or apologise to the child who is the target.

-The Commissioner also administers the Online Content Scheme under Schedule 5 and Schedule 7 of the Broadcasting Services Act 1992.
 Under this Scheme, the Office may investigate valid complaints about online content, and take action on material found to be prohibited or potentially prohibited.
-The categories of content captured under this scheme are outlined on our Types of offensive or illegal content page.
+The categories of content captured under this Scheme are outlined on our Types of offensive or illegal content page.
 The Scheme is underpinned by the National Classification Scheme that also applies to films, computer games and publications.

-The Online Content Scheme provides an important community safeguard, as well as dovetailing with the role of law enforcement and the international community of Internet Hotlines – INHOPE – set up to combat online child sexual abuse.
+The Online Content Scheme interconnects with the role of law enforcement and the international community of Internet Hotlines, INHOPE, which deals with illegal content online and aims to combat online child sexual abuse.